-The CIR IQ number of bits field
+The CIR IQ number of bits field is defined as the number of bits for encoding signed I/Q values each, normalized per Rx chain and per segment.
+The options of CIR IQ number of bits are 10 12 14 and 16, of which 16 is the mandatory option and others are optional.

-The Bitmap Mode field defines the and shall have one of the values specified in Table 11.
+The Bitmap Mode field defines the way to set the bitmap and shall have one of the values specified in Table 11.

 Table 11—Values of Bitmap Mode subfield of the CIR Report Parameters subfield